nirvanesque/med-transcripts/README.md

-# Code for Baseline PWA
+# # Code for PWA with manifest file

 ## How to Use
 You need [Node.js](https://nodejs.org) installed on your machine.
 Simply download the installer from [nodejs.org](https://nodejs.org) and go through the installation steps.